AmilMasic/bbq_events/README.md

 It should be ready to deploy out of the box.
 Follow the instructions from the service you wish to deploy on.

-You'll need to replace the Oauth and AWS credentials with your own.
+You'll need to replace the Oauth credentials with your own.
 Please see the documentation for each on how to do this.
 Then add your credentials to the credentials.yml.enc file.

 ## Built With